 We’ve always integrated with great chat products, and we will continue to do so.
 But after interviewing and surveying hundreds of people about chat, there are a few compelling reasons to offer it as a native part of the Help Scout product:

-Higher bandwidth: We’ve already talked about how critical context is, so bringing the Help Scout sidebar and all its valuable information to bear in chat is a game-changer., and all that context sets support professionals up for success.
+- Higher bandwidth: We’ve already talked about how critical context is, so bringing the Help Scout sidebar and all its valuable information to bear in chat is a game-changer.
+Timing is everything with chat, and all that context sets support professionals up for success.

 So there you have it.
 We believe these three efforts will give Help Scout customers a unique set of tools to deliver epic customer service and build customer-centric brands people love doing business with.
 We’ll continue to preview these for you in the coming months as we get closer to launching them!